Paris tourism & sightseeing

 The Cathedral of Notre-Dame, perhaps the most famous cathedral in the world, is on the Ile de la Cité and is one of the iconic examples of religious architecture in France.
 One of the first Gothic cathedrals ever built, the construction of the cathedral took almost 200 years, thus spanning almost the entire gothic period.
 See the Notre Dame cathedral guide.

-As if that wasn't enough the Church of La Saint-Chapelle is on the same island.
+As if that wasn't enough Sainte-Chapelle is on the same island.
 This 13th century gothic chapel is an astonishing architectural masterpiece where almost all the stone walls have disappeared to make way for enormous amounts of stained glass windows, a remarkable sight.

 Other highlights on the islands include the medieval Conciergerie; Pont Neuf and the Square du Vert-Galant at the eastern tip of the island, the daily flower market, and the grand townhouses on the Ile Saint-Louis such as Hotel de Jassaud, the Hotel de Lauzun and the Hotel Lambert.